bparanj/crystal/iac/experiments/hourly-db-backups.md

+## Playbook to Create Hourly PostgreSQL Backups to AWS S3

 To create an Ansible playbook that sets up hourly PostgreSQL backups from an EC2 instance to AWS S3, you'll need to follow several steps.
 This process involves installing necessary tools, configuring PostgreSQL for backups, and scheduling a cron job to perform the backup operation and upload to S3.

 ### Assumptions:

 - PostgreSQL and AWS CLI are already installed on the EC2 instance.
 - You have an S3 bucket ready for storing the backups.
 - You have IAM credentials with permissions to write to the S3 bucket.